Mashonda

-Mashonda Karima Dean (born January 9, 1978) is an American R&B singer from Boston, Massachusetts.
-She appeared on several songs from hip hop artists in the 2000s.
-In 2004, she married record producer Swizz Beatz, and was once signed to his label Full Surface, under the aegis of J Records.
-Mashonda released her debut studio album January Joy in 2005.
-In 2011, Mashonda was a member of the first season of VH1's reality show Love & Hip Hop: New York.
+Mashonda Karima Dean (née Tifrere; born January 9, 1978) is an American R&B singer from Boston, Massachusetts.
+In 2004, she married record producer Swizz Beatz and signed with his record label Full Surface Records, an imprint of J Records to release her debut studio album, January Joy (2005).
+In 2011, Dean joined the first season of VH1's reality show Love & Hip Hop: New York.

 Musical career

 In 1998, Mashonda signed a publishing deal with Warner Chapel Music.
 She subsequently wrote for singer Monifah and worked with Full Force.
 The following year, she signed a recording contract with Columbia Records.

 In 1999, she was featured on American rapper Jay-Z's single "Girl's Best Friend", for the soundtrack to the film Blue Streak.
 The song, produced by Swizz Beatz, was also included as a hidden track on Jay-Z's fourth studio album Vol. 3...
 Life and Times of S. Carter (1999).
 Mashonda's vocals also featured on American rapper Eve's song "Gotta Man", produced by Beatz, from her debut studio album Let There Be Eve...Ruff Ryders' First Lady (1999).
-Mashonda went on to make guest appearances on American rapper Cassidy's "Get No Better", produced by Beatz, from his album Split Personality (2004), and American rapper Fat Joe's Beatz-produced song "Listen Baby", from his 2005 album All or Nothing.
+Mashonda went on to make guest appearances on American rapper Cassidy's "Get No Better", produced by Beatz, from his album Split Personality (2004), American rapper Fat Joe's Beatz-produced song "Listen Baby", from his 2005 album All or Nothing and guest appeared on Triple Seis' debut studio album Only Time'll Tell, featuring on the song "Skully".

 Mashonda's debut album January Joy, produced by Beatz, Kanye West, and Raphael Saadiq, was released in November 2005 in Japan.
 The album was supported by two singles, co-written by Beatz: "Back of da Club", featuring Beatz, and "Blackout" featuring Snoop Dogg.
 In March 2009, she released a mixtape titled The Renovation Series..
 Mashonda took time off from her music career to raise her son.